smashtestio/smashtest/CONTRIBUTING.md

     - Manual test cases are stored in `tests/core/integration.smash` (core smash) and `tests/packages/integration.smash` (integration with packages)
 - `reporter.js` outputs the live report, and is also currently manually tested
     - To test, run `smashtest` on individual files in `tests/reporter` and visually inspect the reports that come out
 - Some unit and functional tests are marked skipped.
 These tests are run individually from time to time.
 They each come with a comment with further details.
-Most of them are performance tests.
+Some of them are performance tests, others interfere with the code coverage tool, and other require a manual verification of a report and/or error.

 ### Running examples